kalekdev/uni/semester-1/nus-1/notes.typ

 LTD: Faraday Tensor
 LTD: Derive Biot-Savart Law from Lorentz Transformation, Lorentz Force and Coulomb's Law

+=== Magnetic Shielding
+A closed high magnetic permeability cage can be used to redirect magnetic field trhough itself.

+For very sensitive applications, active shielding can be used with a hall sensor and solenoid feedback loop that actively generates opposing magnetic fields.

+LTD:
+- Meissner Effect
+- Skin Effect

 == Inductance
 Just like capacitance, inductance is a measure of conductor's capability to store energy in magnetic fields with unit *Henry*:
 $